CytronTechnologies/CM4-Maker-Board-MAX6675-Node-RED/README.md

 * [CM4 Maker Board Resources](https://my.cytron.io/p-cm4-maker-board-and-kits#tab-resource)

 ## Support
-You can visit [Log Thermocouple Sensor Data to Google Sheets using CM4 Maker Board](https://cytron.io/tutorial/log-thermocouple-sensor-data-to-google-sheets-using-cm4-maker-board) to learn more about it.
+You can visit [Node-RED on CM4 Maker Board: Displaying Thermocouple Sensor Data](https://cytron.io/tutorial/node-red-on-cm4-maker-board-displaying-thermocouple-sensor-data) to learn more about it.

 If you need further assistance, we welcome you to our [technical forum](http://forum.cytron.io) or you can contact us through email support@cytron.io where our team will be happy to assist you.